Annotated Bibliography: Multiculturalism and Cultural Competence in Evaluation, Select References 1995-2007

 The seven chapters in this volume discuss how the field of evaluation can integrate cultural competence into theory, policy, practice, and methodology.
 As the editors note (p.2), several questions helped define the focus of the volume: How does culture matter in evaluation theory and practice: How does attention to cultural issues make for better evaluation practice?
 What is the “value-addedness” of cultural competence in evaluation?
 How do the complexities, challenges, and politics of diversity issues affect evaluation?
 The other chapters provide case studies on the implementation of culturally competent evaluations in a variety of settings and with several populations.
 The authors share lessons learned from their experiences and recommendations for implementing cultural competent evaluations, in general.

-University of California, Davis: Center for Evaluation and Research (CER)
+University of California, Davis: Center for Evaluation and Research (CER).
+Culturally Competency Tools.

-The Tobacco Control Evaluation Center within the CER has developed several products that are broadly applicable to cultural competency in evaluation, including a power point presentation on Culturally Competent Evaluation in Tobacco Control Programs and numerous documents in a Culture in Evaluation series that are intended as guides to help organizations conduct evaluation activities with various population groups.
-Guides are available for: African American Communities, American Indians/Alaska Natives, Asian/Pacific Islander Populations Hispanic/Latino Communities, LGBT Communities, Low Socioeconomic Status Populations, Rural Communities, and Youth.
-In addition, a power point and handout is included on Culturally Appropriated Data Collection Methods and Instruments.
-All of the materials are available on the website.
+The Tobacco Control Evaluation Center within the CER has developed several tools and products that are broadly applicable to cultural competency in evaluation, including Making Your Evaluations More Culturally Competent and Culturally Competent Training Evaluation Tool and numerous documents intended as guides to help organizations conduct evaluation activities with various population groups.
+Guides are available for: African American Communities, American Indians/Alaska Native Communities, Asian/Pacific Islander Populations Communities, Hispanic/Latino Communities, LGBT Populations, Low Socioeconomic Status Populations, Rural Communities, Substance Abuse Facilities, and Youth.

 Developed under the Substance Abuse and Mental Health Services Administration’s (SAMHSA) Center for the Application of Prevention Technologies contract.
 Reference #HHSS277200800004C.
 For training and/or technical assistance purposes only.